Skip to main content

 2. Remove giblets from a thawed chicken.
 Discard them or set them aside for gravy, if you wish.

-3. Rinse the inside and outside of the chicken thoroughly with cold water, then pat the whole thing dry with paper towels.
+3. Rinse the chicken thoroughly inside and out with cold water, then pat it dry with paper towels.

 4. Rub a light coat of vegetable oil on the chicken’s inside and outside, then do the same with your salt, pepper, and dry rub.
 Which dry rub you use depends on your personal preference.

-6. Set your beer on a flat surface, then gently lower the chicken onto the beer can to create a tripod effect.
+5. Pour out (or drink) about half of the beer inside the can, then gently lower the chicken onto the beer can to create a tripod effect.
 Balance may be an issue, which is why smaller birds are generally better for beer can chicken.

-8. As you might have learned from any time cooking meat (or from our podcast with pitmaster Chad Ward), there’s no precise, fool-proof cooking time.
+8. As you might have learned from any time cooking meat, there’s no precise, fool-proof cooking time.
 Generally speaking, you should cook the chicken somewhere between 1 and 1.5 hours.
 Start checking the internal temperature after 45 minutes, then keep checking every 15 minutes after that.
 The chicken should be ready once the thick part of the breast (white meat) reaches 160-165 degrees Fahrenheit and the thigh (dark meat) reaches 175-180 degrees.
 Having a meat thermometer on hand is essential for getting this step right.

 9. Remove the bird from the grill very carefully.
 This is somewhat easier if you have your chicken on an aluminum pan.
 If you’re taking the bird straight from the grill, enlist the help of one or two folks with grilling mitts, tongs, and spatulas.